 What comes next?

 While the SECURE Act 2.0 isn’t yet officially completed, it has garnered significant support in Congress.
 The House Ways and Means Committee unanimously passed the bill, and it will now make its way to the House floor for a vote.
-As for the Senate, one source claims that the bill could be voted on as early as July.
-And while the SECURE Act 2.0 may get changed slightly along the way, it appears there is significant support for the bill through Congress, and many expect these changes to be approved sometime in 2021.
+As for the Senate, one source claims that the bill could be voted on sometime in 2022.
+And while the SECURE Act 2.0 may get changed slightly along the way, it appears there is significant support for the bill through Congress, and many expect these changes to be approved sometime in 2022.